-He traveled to Israel where he participated in the Israeli Young Artist program, including performing scenes from Pelléas et Mélisande.
+In 2017 he traveled to Israel where he participated in the Israeli Young Artist program, including performing scenes from Pelléas et Mélisande.
 He spent 2017 as a scholar in the Melba Opera Trust, highlights included performing alongside Peter Coleman-Wright and Cheryl Barker, as well as participating in masterclasses with Yvonne Kenny and Stuart Skelton.

-In 2018 he travelled to Auckland where he sang the role of Tebaldo in ‘I Capuleti e i Montecchi” by Bellini and performed in concert with the Auckland Opera Studio.
+In 2018 he travelled to Auckland where he sang the role of Tebaldo in I Capuleti e i Montecchi by Bellini and performed in concert with the Auckland Opera Studio.

-Since transferring into the Opera School at Guildhall School of Music and Drama Damian has performed scenes from L’elisir d’amore, I Capuleti e i Montecchi, Il Barbiere di Siviglia, Written on Skin, La Finta Giardiniera, Fidelio and Les Mamelles des Tirésias.
-He has just finished portraying the role of Snout in Guildhall School of Music and Drama’s production of “A Midsummer Night’s Dream” and Tebaldo in “I Capuleti e i Montecchi” at Goodenough College.
+Since transferring into the Opera School at GSMD Damian has performed scenes from L’elisir d’amore, I Capuleti e i Montecchi, Il Barbiere di Siviglia, Written on Skin, La Finta Giardiniera, Fidelio and Les Mamelles des Tirésias.
+In 2019 he also portrayed the role of Snout in A Midsummer Night’s Dream and the Shepherd in Venus and Adonis.
+He has just finished portraying the role of Lindoro in GSMD’S production of La Fedeltà Premiata and Henry Crawford in Waterperry Festival’s production of Mansfield Park .

 Damian is looking forward to creating the roles of Ismael and the Pentecostal Leader in the world premier of Lliam Paterson’s The Angel Esmeralda at Guildhall School of Music and Drama.